AlecBS/KwikLink/README.md

   <a href="https://wizardstoolkit.com/wiki/">Wiki</a>
 </p>

+**Docker Option**

+If you are using Docker installation of Wizard's Toolkit, you may want to use the docker-compose.yml that comes with KwikLink.
+It is exactly the same except for the container names so it will not conflict with other Wizard Toolkit Docker projects you may be working on.

 **After Database Created**

 The final step for Wizard's Toolkit is to create the database and insert initial data.